 Buses are central to the sustainable transport mix because nationally, bus services occupy the highest mode-share for all sustainable modes for journeys up to 10 miles.
-In Bolton they are relied on by low income and vulnerable groups.
+In Bolton and across the country they are relied on by low income and vulnerable groups.

 Bolton Interchange in the town centre is an important hub to connect the public with onward bus services, rail and the town centre.
 The interchange serves around 10% of bus departures in Greater Manchester, which is comparable to Piccadilly Bus Station.
-Access to the Interchange and the user experience of the facility is important for attracting more people to use public transport.
+The access to the interchange and the user experience of the facility is important to attracting more people to use public transport.

-Buses are important to provide our residents and businesses with connections to employment, training and retail destinations.
-An ageing society and the increased cost of driving for older persons also place our focus on bus connections to health facilities.
+Buses are important for providing our residents and business with connections to employment, training and retail destinations.
+An aging society and increased costs of driving for older persons also place our focus on bus connections to health facilities.
 Potential local circular services and safer access to bus waiting facilities are important for an inclusive public transport network.